AIRO-NETWORK/pdfnft-frontend/README.md

 - **Smart Contracts**: The Dapp interacts with smart contracts on the MultiversX blockchain to create, manage, and transfer PDFNFTs.
 These contracts ensure the security and authenticity of NFTs.

-- **Wallet Integration**: Users can connect their Ethereum wallets to the Dapp to manage their PDFNFTs and perform transactions securely.
+- **Wallet Integration**: Users can connect their MultiversX wallets to the Dapp to manage their PDFNFTs and perform transactions securely.

 - **Decentralization**: The blockchain ensures the decentralization of NFT ownership and transactions, providing users with full control over their assets.